2024 Women's U-19 World Floorball Championships

 The 2024 Women's U-19 World Floorball Championships was the 11th edition of the championship.
-The tournament was played in Lahti, Finland, and was to take place from 1–5 May, but the event dates changed to 8–12 May after a booking problem with the venue delayed the event by a week.
-Sweden are the reigning champions.
+The tournament was played in Lahti, Finland, from 8–12 May.

-Sweden won the tournament, beating Finland 4–2 in the final.
+Sweden defended their title, beating Finland 4–2 in the final.

 This edition broke the record for the most attended Women's U-19 World Floorball Championships.
 The single game record was also broken, with the final attracting 1,965 spectators.